kopp/minipython/docs/index.rst

 ..
-BBC Microbit Micropython documentation master file, created by sphinx-quickstart on Tue Oct 20 10:41:30 2015.
+BBC Microbit MiniPython documentation master file, created by sphinx-quickstart on Tue Oct 20 10:41:30 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BBC micro:bit MicroPython documentation
+BBC micro:bit MiniPython documentation
 =======================================

 Welcome!

 The BBC micro:bit is a small computing device for children.
 One of the languages it understands is the popular Python programming language.
-The version of Python that runs on the BBC micro:bit is called MicroPython.
+The version of Python that runs on the BBC micro:bit is called MicroPython as MiniPython is an updated modification with additional features.

 This documentation includes lessons for teachers and API documentation for developers (check out the index on the left).
-We hope you enjoy developing for the BBC micro:bit using MicroPython.
+We hope you enjoy developing for the BBC micro:bit using MiniPython.

 If you're a new programmer, teacher or unsure where to start, begin with the tutorials.